 - WC Paid Listings does not send emails; however WooCommerce does, depending on your settings, as listings are treated as products.

 Template files handle WP Job Manager email notifications.
 You can override the email templates by copying them to your theme and making edits there, e.g.

 Copy the file from the plugin folder:

 Then make your customizations to the new template file in your theme.

-WP Job Manager core as well as the add-ons mentioned above use the wp_mail() function – that is a core function of WordPress – to send emails.
-If emails are not being sent/received, then the issue is not with WP Job Manager itself, but with the core email function on your web host.
+WP Job Manager core, as well as the add-ons mentioned above, uses the wp_mail() function – a core function of WordPress – to send emails.
+If emails are not being sent/received, then the issue is not with WP Job Manager but with your web host’s core email function.

 We have a great guide here to help you troubleshoot and find solutions to common issues.